Blast kills 10 Afghan girls collecting firewood

 "I was having breakfast when I heard a bang.
 I came out of my house to see what had happened," villager Jan Mohammad told Reuters.

 "Nearby children asked me to bring some bedspreads, then I got back home and took my car.
-Later I carried three of the wounded children to the public health centre."
+Later I carried three of the wounded children to the public health center."

 Women and children are often the victims of fighting in Afghanistan.